California Institute of the Arts: CalArts Extended Studies

 Many of the issues CalArts Extended Studies were grappling with stemmed from the inefficiency and complexity of their back-end management environment.
 Sharing responsibilities on many fronts with the main campus registrar’s office created bottlenecks, confused students and caused headaches and stress for staff on both sides.

-Implementing the Destiny One SLM created autonomy for Extended Studies and provided them the capacity to manage their division and maintain information sharing with the main campus without relying on—or burdening—the registrar and accounting offices.
+Implementing Lifelong Learning created autonomy for Extended Studies and provided them the capacity to manage their division and maintain information sharing with the main campus without relying on—or burdening—the registrar and accounting offices.

 As a starting point, applications processes are simplified in many ways.
-For example, by leveraging the capacity of Destiny One to accept applications with portfolio submissions, the Extended Studies staff can process incoming applicants without waiting on the registrar’s office.
-Additionally, since their Destiny One-powered website has a shopping cart and the ability to process payments, it allows students to drive the application and enrollment process themselves and creates space for the Extended Studies team to manage the rest independently.
+For example, by leveraging the capacity of Lifelong Learning to accept applications with portfolio submissions, the Extended Studies staff can process incoming applicants without waiting on the registrar’s office.
+Additionally, since their Lifelong Learning-powered website has a shopping cart and the ability to process payments, it allows students to drive the application and enrollment process themselves and creates space for the Extended Studies team to manage the rest independently.

 Additionally, under their old infrastructure, Extended Studies staff were reliant on their main campus colleagues for all reporting and data.
 This meant the development and analysis of a report could be greatly delayed, as main campus staff were juggling their regular responsibilities with these additional requests from Extended Studies.

 “Under the old model, we had to request very specific existing reports, or we would receive data in a way that wasn’t useful to us, or made it very difficult to migrate it into the forms that we needed for our own purposes,” Hutton said.
-Destiny One, however, comes pre-loaded with 150 standard reports while also providing access to all divisional data.
+Lifelong Learning, however, comes pre-loaded with 150 standard reports while also providing access to all divisional data.
 This allows Extended Studies staff to make data-driven decisions, in real time, without placing any additional burden on main campus.
-The SLM system also makes data sharing with the main campus easy for divisional staff.
+Lifelong Learning also makes data sharing with the main campus easy for divisional staff.

-Ultimately, by implementing a SLM that unifies Extended Studies’ back end, the administrative team has minimized their reliance on main campus to gain autonomy in managing their division and delivering the kind of experience that students expect.
+Ultimately, by implementing Lifelong Learning it's unified the Extended Studies’ back end, and the administrative team has minimized their reliance on main campus to gain autonomy in managing their division and delivering the kind of experience that students expect.
 What’s more, by taking advantage of process efficiencies and automations, staff have the time to focus on more high-value and difference-making work.

 “I see this bright horizon in front of me where I’m freed up from managing enrollments in a really tedious way to really being able to focus on programs,” Darling said.